AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 As Celestia has just recently launched, it is unclear how much competition there will be for the data throughput, and thereby how much we could expect to get a hold of.
 Since the security assumptions differ greatly from the host chain (Ethereum) few L2's have been built on top of it yet, and the demand is to be gauged in the future.

-Beyond the pure data throughput, we also need Ethereum L1 to know that the data was made available on Celestia, which here will require the [blobstream](https://blog.celestia.org/introducing-blobstream/) (formerly the quantum gravity bridge) to relay data roots that the rollup contract can process which is currently done approximately every 100 minutes.
+Beyond the pure data throughput, we also need Ethereum L1 to know that the data was made available on Celestia, which here will require the [blobstream](https://blog.celestia.org/introducing-blobstream/) (formerly the quantum gravity bridge) to relay data roots that the rollup contract can process.This is currently done approximately every 100 minutes.
 Note however, that a separate blobstream is being build with Succinct labs (live on goerli) which should make relays cheaper and more frequent.

 Neat structure of what the availability oracles will look like created by the Celestia team:
 ![image.png](https://lh7-us.googleusercontent.com/EB8CtN-MvqApiPSeulWS3zmix6VZP1EEjilx7cRPxaWzAp1QYQI0tclzn7SyfGwxe-VTuf68DYs83Rl9hVCiUzHYZuOvEpNmvoHEFfBu6_vVRIU45wmA4ZqWIp3gBXgiv32YIKiu1ZAYK04zri9M2CE)